Microformal geometry and homotopy algebras: Introduction

-Although the pullbacks w.r.t. thick morphisms are nonlinear operators, they preserve some structure of the algebras of functions and so exhibit some kind of space/function duality similar to ordinary pullbacks.
-For ordinary smooth maps, the induced pullbacks determine the map completely; in particular, knowing the pullbacks of coordinate functions is equivalent to specifying the smooth map explicitly in coordinates.
-For pullbacks by thick morphisms, although it is not sufficient to know the images $\Phi^*[y^i]$ of the coordinate functions\footnote{\,We use square brackets to emphasize the difference with ordinary pullbacks and that the function $\Phi^*[g]$ is a `nonlinear functional' of a function $g$.} to determine the thick morphism $\Phi$, it is sufficient to know the images $\Phi^*[y^i c_i]$ of their linear combinations with arbitrary parameters $c_i$.
-Therefore, the operators $\Phi^*$ to a certain extent respect the role of local coordinates on (super)manifolds as generators of the algebras of functions, but the general behaviour of nonlinear pullbacks with respect to the multiplication of functions remains an open question.
-As a particular case of nonlinear pullbacks, we introduce a `nonlinear pushforward' map; it preserves the role of sections of a vector bundle as multiplicative generators of the algebra of functions on the dual bundle.
+As the pullback with respect to a thick morphisms is a nonlinear transformation, it cannot be a ring homomorphism in the ordinary sense.
+It turns out, however, that its \emph{derivative} at each function will be a ring homomorphism!
+Besides that, in spite of the nonlinearity, the pullbacks themselves exhibit some kind of duality similar to the classical case.
+For ordinary smooth maps, it is known that the pullbacks on functions determine a map completely; in particular, giving the pullbacks of coordinate functions is the same as specifying a map in coordinates.
+Similarly for a thick morphism, although it is not sufficient to know the images of individual coordinate functions, it is sufficient however to know the images of their linear combinations $\Phi^*[y^i c_i]$ with arbitrary parameters $c_i$.
+Another example of such a ``nonlinear extension'' from multiplicative generators is given by the pushforward of functions on the dual vector spaces or vector bundles by a nonlinear bundle map.
+We introduce it as the pullback with respect to the `adjoint operator'\,---\,which, as we show, can be defined for a nonlinear map, but as a thick morphism rather than an ordinary map; as we show, on vectors or on sections of the original bundle this pushforward agrees with a given nonlinear mapping.